SUKEsann2000/eternal-timer/README.md

 ### `checkStart(interval?: number): Promise<NodeJS.Timeout>`

 Starts the timer checking loop.
 This method should be called once after creating an instance of a `TimersManager` to begin detecting expired timers.
-Events like `expired`, `errored`, `started`, `stopped`, and `updated` are emitted, which can be listened to using the `on` method.
+Events like `expired`, `errored`, `created`, `removed`, and `updated` are emitted, which can be listened to using the `on` method.

 - **`interval`** (optional, number): Polling interval in milliseconds (default: 200ms)